Brad-David-Adrian/my_first_web_page_2024/README.md

 - Added content and menu
 - Added some changes to the html file
 - Updated the footer section so it appears in white
+- Made the Web ocuppy the whole tab